Straw Bale Homes

 Yes, it is included in a special section at the end of some codes such as Appendix S of the Oregon Residential Specialty Code.
 You can check with your local building department or use an experienced structural engineering firm such as PSE Consulting Engineers, Inc. to design and engineer your custom home plans.

 Types of Straw Bale Construction

-There are 2 types of straw bale homes—load bearing and non-load bearing.
+There are 2 types of straw bale homes—load bearing and non-load bearing (also known as Post and Beam).
 There are some important differences between the two:

-In non-load bearing straw bale homes, the stacked bales support all or part of the roof.
+In Load-bearing straw bale homes, the stacked bales support all or part of the roof.
 These homes are limited to one story.

 The thick bale walls eliminate almost all unwanted outside noise.
 Conventional homes do little to block noise.